-WASHINGTON (AP) — Fewer people are losing their jobs.
+WASHINGTON (AP) — Fewer Americans are losing their jobs.
 Employers are struggling to squeeze more work from their staffs.
 The U.S. is producing so much oil that imports are plunging, narrowing the trade deficit.

 A string of data Thursday raised hopes for stronger hiring and U.S. growth in coming months.
 More jobs would spur spending and help energize the economy, which has yet to regain full health nearly four years after the Great Recession officially ended.